mconnell/was/README.md

 class ReportScore < WAS::Score
   maximum_score 1000

-  with "ExamScore",      weight: 0.75 with "PracticalScore", weight: 0.25 end
+  with :exam,     "ExamScore",      weight: 0.75 with :practical "PracticalScore", weight: 0.25 end

 class ExamScore < WAS::Score